romanutti/bloom-filter/README.md

 ### Configuration

-The application can be configured in the class *BloomFilterApp*.
+The application can be configured in the class *BloomFilter*.

 ### Run application

-The application can be run using the main-methon in the class *BloomFilterApp*.
+The application can be run using the test-methods in the class *BloomFilterTest*.

 ## Authors